Juliand6/Tic-Tac-Toe/README.md

 - If play again is pressed the game will reset to the state when the multiplayer option was first selected.

 Online:
-- If Online is selected, a menu with the button find match will appear in the center of the screen.
+- If online is selected, a menu with the button find match will appear in the center of the screen.
 There will also be an optional text input box to type in a display name
 - When find match is clicked, the button will switch to cancel search, and a finding match animation will play.
 The player will be placed in the matching queue
 - If 2 or more players are in the queue at the same time, the server will place them into pairs to play against each other.
 - If the player clicks cancel search, the player will be removed from the queue, and will be sent back to the previous menu with the find match button.